annazuo/visual-sentiment-analysis/README.md

 # Sentiment Analysis on GAN Generated Videos

 This repository includes an implementation of a sentiment analysis on GAN generated videos.
-The implementation takes inspiration from both Matt Siegelman's (2019) "Deep Music Visualizer" [repo](https://github.com/msieg/deep-music-visualizer/blob/master/README.md) and Fabio Carrara's "Visual Sentiment Analysis" [repo](https://github.com/fabiocarrara/visual-sentiment-analysis).
+The implementation takes inspiration from both Matt Siegelman's (2019) "Deep Music Visualizer" [repo](https://github.com/msieg/deep-music-visualizer) and Fabio Carrara's "Visual Sentiment Analysis" [repo](https://github.com/fabiocarrara/visual-sentiment-analysis).

 ## Usage
 To run this project, first you will have to generate a video from input audio, then run the sentiment analysis to get the sentiment of the generated video.

-0. Install requirements in `music-visualizer/requirements.txt`, and install PyTorch.
+0. Install requirements in `music-visualizer/requirements.txt` (with Python 3.6), and install PyTorch.

 ### Music video generation
 1. ```cd music-visualizer```